Company1TDDC88-2024/RBI/Camera/queue-detection-acap/README.md

     }
 }

-## Example of output data for the application
+## Output data examples for the application

 Example 1:
 {